jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 [^anomalies]: Of course, if you're interested in how to calculate the seasonal cycle so that we can remove it to identify anomalies you will want to get into the specifics of how it's done.
 I believe that the web tool I am using estimates the seasonal cycle (aka "Climatology") by taking monthly averages (ie, average all Septembers, average all Octobers, etc).
 It's a pretty rough approach but tends to give results that are similar to more sophisticated methods.
 [^data-quality]: This isn't the best rainfall data set.
 Since we're averaging over a relatively long time, we should be more or less covered.
 To be safe I looked at a few other rainfall data sets and found that this looked reasonable.
 [^reanalysis]: The data I am using comes from reanalysis, which means that it's not a direct observation.
 But good enough for now!
-[^ocean-atmosphere]: To suggest that the ocean only drives the atmosphere is a gross over-simplification -- the atmosphere also drives the ocean since they are coupled systems and there are many examples of the atmosphere driving ocean variability on these time scales -- but this is a blog post!
+[^ocean-atmosphere]: To suggest that the ocean only drives the atmosphere is a gross over-simplification -- the atmosphere also drives the ocean since they are coupled systems and there are many examples of the atmosphere driving ocean variability on these time scales.